How to Deliver Effective Feedback with Self-Affirmation

 Ever heard the expression “don’t shoot the messenger”?
 It exists for a reason.
 Research has shown that no one likes the bearer of bad news.
 But, like it or not, managers do sometimes have to deliver effective feedback to their subordinates even when it’s negative.

-So, how can managers give effective feedback without the blowback?
+How can managers deliver effective feedback without blowback?

 The Psychology of Self-Affirmation can provide some important insights as to why negative feedback stings so much, and how to defuse this reflexive response.
 Self-affirmation gets mixed up with some pop psychology silliness sometimes (as SNL famously spoofed with the Stuart Smalley character), but there’s actually a lot of research behind it.
 A key insight of Self-Affirmation Theory is that negative feedback doesn’t just hurt our feelings – it fundamentally undermines our sense of self.
 We put a lot of value in being good at certain things, and information that contradicts these self-views can be destabilizing (and, of course, upsetting).